-Last February in Sydney, Dan overtook the 230 scored by Santiago Gomez Cora, now Argentina’s head coach and was Player of the Final when England took the gold medal in Vancouver that March.
+Dan overtook the 230 scored by Santiago Gomez Cora in Sydney in February 2017 and was Player of the Final when England took the gold medal in Vancouver that March.

 He has almost systematically overtaken other prolific England try-scorers Richard Haughton (106), Rob Thirlby (101) and former captain Simon Amor (71), now the England Sevens head coach.

-A product of Hartpury College, he was previously educated at Brockworth Enterprise and began playing when eight at Spartans RFC.
+A product of Hartpury College, Dan was previously educated at Brockworth Enterprise and began playing when eight at Spartans RFC.

-In May last year, he was included in the 25-strong Great Britain training squad for the Rio Olympic Games in which he went on to score four tries.
-His touchdown in the semi-final, together with Tom Mitchell’s conversion, beat South Africa 7-5.
+In May 2016, he was included in the 25-strong Great Britain training squad for the Rio Olympic Games and went on to score four tries including a touchdown in the semi-final which saw them beat South Africa 7-5.

-Last updated: 24 May 2017
+Last updated: 10 July 2017